MehmetAlicanNoyan/AICode_Epoch5_RandomForest/README.md

 After two applied challenges, we step back a little for a fundamental challenge.
 Implement one of the most popular machine learning algorithms: Random forest.
 This will improve your understanding of machine learning.

+This challenge is prepared by [Mehmet Alican Noyan](https://github.com/MehmetAlicanNoyan).